AngelDHackerman/backend-dev/typescript_challanges/README.md

 ## AWS and Typescript challanges:

-### AWS S3 Challenge
-Write a TypeScript function that takes a filename and an S3 bucket as input and uploads that file to the S3 bucket.
-Be sure to handle any errors that might occur during the file upload.

-### AWS Lambda Challenge
+### Simple AWS Lambda Function with SNS Notification

+__Description:__

-Write an AWS Lambda function in TypeScript that triggers whenever a new file is added to an S3 bucket.
+Create a Lambda function in TypeScript that, given a message, publishes it to a specific SNS topic.
-The Lambda function should take the file and move it to another bucket.

-### AWS DynamoDB Challenge
+__Input / Output:__

+`Input: { "message": "This is a test message for SNS." }` `Output: { "status": "Message published successfully." }`

+### DynamoDB: Data Insertion

+__Description:__

-Write a TypeScript function that takes a user ID as input and retrieves that user's information from a DynamoDB table.
+Write a Lambda function in TypeScript that inserts a new record into a DynamoDB table.
+The record should contain a unique ID, a name, and a message.

-The function should properly handle errors and cases where the user ID does not exist in the table.
+__Input / Output:__

+`Input: { "name": "Alice", "message": "Hello from Alice!" }` `Output: { "status": "Data inserted successfully.", "recordId": "xyz123" }`

+### API Gateway: Integration with External API

+__Description:__

+Using API Gateway and Lambda, create an endpoint that, when called, makes a request to an external API (e.g., a weather API) and returns the results.

+__Input / Output:__

+`Endpoint: /getWeather?city=London`
+`Output: { "city": "London", "temperature": "20°C", "condition": "Cloudy" }`

-### AWS API Gateway Challenge
+### AWS Step Functions Challenge

-Design and implement a REST API using AWS API Gateway and Lambda.
-The API should have endpoints to create, read, update, and delete (CRUD) users in a database.
+__Description:__

+Create a state machine in AWS Step Functions that coordinates multiple Lambda functions.
+For instance, one function could generate a random number, and the next function determines if that number is even or odd.

+__Input / Output:__

+`Input: { "start": true }`
+`Output: { "number": 5, "type": "odd" }`

+### AWS Lambda & S3: File Transformation

+__Description:__

+Write a Lambda function in TypeScript that triggers when a text file (.txt) is uploaded to an S3 bucket.
+The function should transform the content of the file (e.g., converting all letters to uppercase) and save the transformed file in another bucket.

+__Input / Output:__

+`Input: File with the text "hello world"`
+`Output: File with the text "HELLO WORLD"`